kumarsubedi93/garbage-detection/README.md

      python main.py
     ```

-7. The project up and running  in localhost:900 port & got to localhost:9000/docs to get API Endpoint.
+7. The project up and running  in localhost:9000 port & go to localhost:9000/docs to get API Endpoint.
 <br>